absmach/supermq-docs/docs/authorization.md

 ***Members of Domain 1 will not have access by default to any of the entities in Domain 1, access shall be granted for specific entities by domain administrator or individual entity administrator.***

 **Administrator of Group 101 (User_3), assigns User_4 with Administrator relation.**
-**When Domain Member User_4 becomes as Administrator of Group 101, User_4 can able to update, delete, assign,unassign to Group 101.
-Since Group 101 have Channel 101 and Thing 101 as child.
-The User_5 have Administrator access on Group 101 child entities Channel 101 and Thing 101.**
+**When Domain Member User_4 becomes an Administrator of Group 101, User_4 can able to update, delete, assign, and unassign to Group 101.
+Since Group 101 has Channel 101 and Thing 101 as children.
+The User_5 has Administrator access on Group 101 child entities Channel 101 and Thing 101.**

 **User_3 Request for Assign User_4 as administrator for Group 101:**